 In adulthood it is important to ensure on-going protection against vaccine preventable diseases.
 The following information provides advice on specific diseases that are important to be protected against in adulthood.

 Shingles is a painful blistering rash caused by reactivation of the varicella zoster virus – the same virus that causes chickenpox.
 A single dose of shingles vaccine is recommended and funded for adults at 70 years of age.
 Adults 71-79 years of age are also eligible under a five-year catch up program until 31 October 2021.
 Certain people may be unable to have the vaccine, particularly those who have a very weakened immune system.
 Please speak with your general practitioner (GP) for advice.
 More information is available in a fax sent to GPs, on the Immunise Australia website and in a factsheet from the National Centre for Immunisation Research & Surveillance (NCIRS) and FAQ from NCIRS.
 The current Immunisation Authority for Registered Nurses and Midwives does not include herpes zoster (shingles) vaccine.
 Authorised Nurse Immunisers must not independently initiate and administer herpes zoster vaccine (Zostavax) without medical authorisation.
+A webinar on shingles has been prepared for GPs.

 Measles outbreaks occur in some communities mainly as a result of unvaccinated travellers and visitors importing the disease from overseas.
 It is therefore important to ensure that you are adequately protected and the following should be considered: